 It was a truly memorable trip and I’m sure some of what I saw and felt will make its way into the final manuscript.

-Jefferson’s newspapers covered Bessie’s murder, but unfortunately very few articles survive from that time.
+Jefferson’s newspapers covered Bessie’s murder, but unfortunately, very few articles survive from that time.
 Luckily, both newspapers in nearby Marshall, Texas covered the case extensively, and I spent countless hours scouring them.
 Some of the original court documents also survive, and I read those as well.

 When I started my research, newspapers.com didn’t exist.
-Older newspapers are stored on microfilm or microfiche, and so that’s how I did most of my research for several years.
+Older newspapers are stored on microfilm or microfiche, and so that’s how I did most of my research in the beginning.
 As I learned of places Bessie and Abe had lived or visited, I used the interlibrary loan system to borrow newspaper reels from those cities.
 Of course, newspaper articles aren’t always accurate.
 They are a reporter’s observation or an account of information given to them by someone who may or may not be reliable.
 But when you do enough research, you start to see what’s erroneous and what’s accurate.
 Research is like a big jigsaw puzzle.
 There will always be a few missing pieces, but you can figure out what the puzzle looks like from what you find.

 In addition to conducting research in Jefferson and Marshall and visiting Ireland, I also traveled to Chicago, where Bessie worked at a parlor house (what the high-class brothels were called); to Cincinnati, where Abe was from and where Bessie also worked at a parlor house; Hot Springs, Arkansas, where Bessie and Abe first met; New Orleans, where Bessie wintered; and Bessie’s hometown, Canton, New York, where I spent a day with the town historian.